biancacortez/HRdatabase/README.md

    Importance: This query can help you especially when every field in a table should have a value.

    4. **`Query 4: `**
-     LIKe: This operator is used to compare between the two conditions and lists down all the rows of a table whose column name matches the pattern specified with the LIKE clause.
+     LIKE: This operator is used to compare between the two conditions and lists down all the rows of a table whose column name matches the pattern specified with the LIKE clause.

        ```SQL
          DELIMITER //